Last Updated on February 15, 2021 by Marsh Fasteners

 Self-tapping screws have sky-rocketed in popularity over the last few years.
-This is because they promise maximum convenience when compared to many other types of screws.
-Essentially, self-tapping screws have the ability to drill their own little tunnels when screwed into a multitude of surfaces, including surfaces made of wood, plastic, and metal.
+This is because they promise maximum convenience as they drill their own holes when screwed into a multitude of surfaces, including surfaces made of wood, plastic, and metal.

 - The Benefits of Self-Tapping Screws

 Not only do self-tapping screws make the installation process endlessly easier, but they also make the disassembling process simpler.
-They are, therefore, the perfect choice to use with regard to products that you need to maintain on a regular basis, such as air-conditioning units, where you need to disassemble and reassemble the item along the same threads.
+This makes them the perfect choice to use on items that you need to maintain on a regular basis, such as air-conditioning units, where you need to disassemble and reassemble the piece along the same threads.

 - The Type of Self-Tapping Screws Available

 The two basic types of self-tapping screws are thread forming and thread cutting:

 - Thread forming screws displace (rather than remove) the material they are being driven into.
 The material flows around the threads of the screw, resulting in a zero-clearance fit.
 This makes them ideally suited for materials where large stresses are needed to resist loosening, such as in steels, stainless steels, light metals, and light metal alloys.